Congratulations on receiving a peer nomination to become a Fellow.

 Article types include:

-Case studies: Detailed studies of single settings or occurrences with clearly defined boundaries, such as a pedagogical intervention, an assessment initiative or an approach to CPD in a particular context
+Case studies (1,000-1,500 words): Detailed studies of single settings or occurrences with clearly defined boundaries, such as a pedagogical intervention, an assessment initiative or an approach to CPD in a particular context

 Submissions